aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 ### What is the technical solution (design) of this feature?

-There are different categories of files contributing to the size of aws-cdk-lib, and each category will have it’s own solution.
+There are different categories of files contributing to the size of aws-cdk-lib, and each category will have its own solution.
 The following sections cover the top five categories in size contribution in order from largest to smallest potential size.